giangalv/RESEARCH_TRACK_2/README.md

 ## Statistical Analysis of the First Assignment

-The statistical analysis of the first assignment involves comparing the performance of two different implementations: your solution and a solution provided by one of your colleagues.
+The statistical analysis of the first assignment involves comparing the performance of two different implementations: my solution and a solution provided by one of your colleagues.
 The analysis aims to determine which implementation performs better when silver and golden tokens are randomly placed in the environment.

 To perform the statistical analysis: